tkvarma-tw/pact-java-example/README.md

 There are 2 sub projects:
 1. provider - A rest service with a hello world endpoint.
-2. consumer - A consumer of the hellow world endpoint
+2. consumer - A consumer of the hello world endpoint

 With this project you will be able to
 1. Create a pact using the consumer
 2. Publish it to a pact broker
-3. Verify that the provider fullfills the pact
+3. Verify that the provider fulfills the pact

 ## Steps